capnproto/capnproto/doc/cxx.md

 ::capnp::List<double>::Builder initMyListField(size_t size);
 {% endhighlight %}

+### Groups

+Groups look a lot like a combination of a nested type and a field of that type, except that you cannot set, adopt, or disown a group -- you can only get and init it.

 ### Unions

-For each union `foo` declared in the struct, the struct's reader and builder have a method `getFoo()` which returns a reader/builder for the union.
-The union reader/builder has accessors for each field exactly like a struct's accessors.
-It also has an accessor `which()` which returns an enum indicating which member of the union is currently set.
-Setting any member of the union updates the value returned by `which()`.
-Getting a member other than the currently-set member crashes in debug mode or returns garbage when `NDEBUG` is defined.
+A named union (as opposed to an unnamed one) works just like a group, except with some additions:

+* For each field `foo`, the union reader and builder have a method `isFoo()` which returns true if `foo` is the currently-set field in the union.
+* The union reader and builder also have a method `which()` that returns an enum value indicating which field is currently set.
+* Calling the set, init, or adopt accessors for a field makes it the currently-set field.
+* Calling the get or disown accessors on a field that isn't currently set will throw an exception in debug mode or return garbage when `NDEBUG` is defined.

+Unnamed unions differ from named unions only in that the accessor methods from the union's members are added directly to the containing type's reader and builder, rather than generating a nested type.

 See the [example](#example_usage) at the top of the page for an example of unions.